Hotel Management Contracts Sample

 - Overseeing employees

 - Supervise hotel daily operations

 While most of the duties fall on the hotel management firm, the contract should also outline the hotel owner’s responsibilities, such as making sure the hotel complies with relevant laws, keeping the hotel financially stable, and maintaining insurance.

 If you need help drafting a hotel management contract or are looking for a sample, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.